-According to the Farmers’ Almanac, this winter will be a cold and snowy one with “teeth-chattering” temperatures and plenty of snow.
-While today’s temperatures may still feel fall-like, it’s not too early to start preparing for the winter season before it arrives in December.
-With the right maintenance and preparation, this winter doesn’t have to take drivers by surprise and can help keep you and your passengers safe!
+According to the Farmers’ Almanac, this winter will be a cold and snowy one with “teeth-chattering” temperatures and more snowfall than last year.
+While current temperatures may still feel fall-like, it is not too early to start preparing for the winter season before it arrives in December.
+With the right maintenance and preparation, this winter does not have to take drivers by surprise and planning ahead can help keep you and your passengers safe.

-The personal injury attorneys at Dale E. Anstine care about our community and offer the following tips to help prepare your vehicle for winter:
+The auto accident attorneys at Dale E. Anstine care about our community and are offering up the following tips to help prepare your vehicle for winter:

 - Replace wiper blades